g-leech/argmin-gravitas/_posts/2020-5-27-ignorance.markdown

 <br><br>

 <blockquote>
-	As a researcher, either you won’t understand something and you will feel stupid and like a worm,<br>or you will understand something and think it’s too trivial and hence still feel like a worm.
+	As a researcher, either you won’t understand something and you will feel stupid and like a worm, or you will understand something and think it’s too trivial and hence still feel like a worm.
 </blockquote>
 – <a href="{{spj}}">Simon Peyton Jones</a>
 <br><br>